RatJuggler/developer-portfolio/README.md

 The Spring services rely on the shared resources bundle being available to them, so always make sure to update it in the local repository after any changes by using `cd shared-resouces && ./mvnw install`.

-The Spring application can then be run with:
+The Spring applications can then be run with:

 - portfolio-map - `cd portfolio-map && ./mvnw spring-boot:run`
 - portfolio-sql - `cd portfolio-sql && ./mvnw spring-boot:run`